orbitsdev/luckybet-admin/claimed_bets_api.md

 - The `d4_sub_selection` field is only included in the response when it has a value (for D4 game type bets)
 - The `claimed_at` and `claimed_at_formatted` fields are only included for bets that have been claimed
+- The `is_winner` field is calculated dynamically based on the draw results and is only included for claimed bets
 - All monetary values use smart formatting (no decimal places for whole numbers)
 - Date fields are provided in both raw format (for processing) and formatted (for display)